hiepnguyenbg/EduMentor-Subscription-Analysis/README.md

 ### Billing Period Analysis

 - **Yearly subscriptions followed the overall trend.** Accounting for a dominant **97% of total revenue**, yearly subscriptions' trend was nearly identical to overall sales: they peaked in early 2020 and then declined significantly by the end of 2021.
 - **Monthly subscriptions showed a volatile trend.** While their revenue share was small, monthly subscriptions peaked at $18K in March 2020 before dropping to $10K by July 2020.
-After several fluctuations, they recovered to end the period at $14K, indicating a volatile yet resilient user that values flexible commitments.
+After several fluctuations, they recovered to end the period at $14K, indicating a volatile yet resilient user base that values flexible commitments.

 ### Regional Performance